DHTMLX/scheduler-docs/data/migration_from_older_version.md

 ### Material skin font

-**Material** skin no longer import Roboto font by default.
+The **Material** skin no longer imports the Roboto font by default.

-If you use Material skin you need to import font manually:
+If you use the Material skin, you need to import the font manually:

 ~~~html
 @import url('https://fonts.googleapis.com/css2?family=Roboto:wght@300;400;500;600;700&display=swap');